 You can book a tour and preview a virtual version of the aquarium before your trip.
 Best of all, pedestrians and cyclists pay no fee to enter the park.

 Are you looking for a place where you can stay or dine during your trip?
 Head to the General Motors Renaissance Center for luxury accommodations in the heart of the Detroit business district.

 You’ll enjoy a comfortable room at the Detroit Marriott.
 While there, check out GM world for a year-round auto show.
 Hit the Wintergarden for live music events.

 If you thought Austin, TX had it all, think again.
 The Detroit Riverfront recently won the distinction of the best riverwalk in the country, according to the USA Today 10 Best Readers Choice Awards Competition.

 While here, take in a yoga session in a gorgeous natural setting.
 Be sure to snap some photos of the Milliken State Park Lighthouse in between taking in the sights.

 Hit These 10 Must-See Places in Detroit on Your Trip

 The Motor City has so much to offer that it’s the ideal summer vacation destination.
 Make your itinerary and hit these ten must-see places in Detroit on your trip.

--All photos are credited.
+-All photos as credited.
 Cover photo by geniuserp on Pixabay.com.